 Qualifying for a Standard Auto Insurance Policy

 The other piece of the puzzle is your credit.
-Check your free credit score with Credit Sesame to see where you stand.
-If your credit’s not that great, consider using a card like the Barclaycard Arrival Plus™ World Elite MasterCard® to bring it up.
-This card allows you to earn 2X miles on every purchase and you can establish a positive payment history when you pay on time each month.
+Check your credit score regularly to see where you stand.
+If your credit?s not that great, consider using certain credit cards to bring it up.

 As your credit improves, remember to shop around for the best deal on auto insurance.
 Compare rates for standard policies to see which insurer is the most budget-friendly.